Testosterone Boosters With Magnesium

 Testosterone levels help to build muscle mass and strength, and more muscle typically supports test levels – so this one is a win/win.

-Magnesium deficiency is the second most common deficiency in the UK and USA (after Vitamin D).
+A deficiency of this mineral is the second most common deficiency in the UK and USA (after Vitamin D).
 Mag deficiency can lead to higher blood pressure and lower insulin sensitivity.

 If you are deficient in magnesium, this can have a significant impact on your test levels, even contributing to low test.

-The best way to supplement with magnesium is through tablets, capsules, or a powder (easily mixed with water, ideally before bed).
+The best way to supplement is through tablets, capsules, or a powder (easily mixed with water, ideally before bed).

 One way is through a magnesium skin spray (which some people find a great home treatment for DOMS and muscle soreness after training).